 What’s In a Name?

 Almost like a history lesson, seed saving and seed exchanges do more than preserve regional strains of plants for future gardens.
 They connect people and cultures to history through food in a way few other experiences can, and Old Salem has engaged the community with an annual seed swap since 2012.

 Generations ago, long before garden centers and click-to-order web sites, farmers saved seeds after each harvest to ensure they had something to plant the following year.
 There simply was no other way to regrow a particular plant the next season.
 Over time, farmers began swapping seeds with each other, sharing the best of what they grew with neighboring communities and incorporating a little variety into their own crops.
 Favorites flourished.
 Rarities diminished.
 And portrait of regional tastes, cultures and preferences emerged.

 That all this history should grow from plants is no surprise to the historical garden preservationists, who often use plant names as shorthand for promoting a particular variety.

 Coded in each name is a rich tapestry of historical detail: how it grows, what it looks like, where it comes from, who it’s for.
 These clues help each generation of gardeners predict which plants will succeed in their climate, and in turn, help guide the palates — and the cultures — of the communities who grow them.
-Some of our favorites include:
+Some of our favorites from the Homowo list include:

 known for hairless pods that grow in clusters, making them easier to pick

-a milder mutation of African Serrano pepper popularized along the coast
+a milder mutation of African Serrano pepper popularized in the Chesapeake region

 rare black-skinned peanut grown as a substitute for African black Bambarra